nick-paduchowski/reddit-client/README.md

 # Reddit Client Web Application

-** Please Note, this application can be interacted with at the following URL: ** www.exampleurl.com
+**Please Note, this application can be interacted with at the following URL:** https://nickpaduchowskiredditclient.netlify.app/

 This is a repository for a basic Web Application I built which can be used to interact with Reddit.
 You can view a the main feed, which defaults to r/pics, or in the future, you will be able to pick your own subreddit to view from the list on the side.